TelesCoop/telescoop-backup/README.md

   `yes` (status 200) or `no` (status 500).
 This route can be used with a service such as uptimerobot.com.

+### Security Backup

+This solution duplicates media files currently stored directly on S3, providing a backup in case of accidental deletion (for example, due to a misconfigured Ansible script).
+This is designed to mitigate this specific risk, as Scaleway already provides data redundancy (3 copies by default, even in case of hardware failure).

 ### Gitignore

 If you use it in local environment, ignore the backup files